pgoswami3/Financial-Analysis/README.md

 ## Problem Statement

-What opportunity exists for Southern Water Corporation to increase revenue by studying Cost to Produce water and resolve sizable discrepancies in the budget for the calendar year?
+What opportunity exists for Southern Water Corporation to increase revenue by studying the Cost to Produce water and resolve sizable discrepancies in the calendar year's budget?

 ## Context
-Southern Water Corp is facing an increase in demand of desalinated water for public, private and residential consumption.
-Due to the continual demand, the revenues has surged and management is looking into areas of improvement.
-SW Corp has 3 functional plants (Kootha, Surjek and Jutik) and due to constant demand, the plants are functioning above and beyond.
+Southern Water Corp faces an increase in demand for desalinated water for public, private, and residential consumption.
+Due to the continual demand, the revenues have surged, and management is looking into improvement areas.
+SW Corp has three functional plants (Kootha, Surjek, and Jutik), and due to constant demand, the plants are functioning above and beyond.

 The management has asked to provide accountability and a detailed breakdown for Cost to Produce (CTP) water.
-Financial Business Unit (FBU) has been asked to look into Year-to-Date Variance Analysis to find sizable discrepancies in budget figures and present high level aggregation of the financial data.
+Financial Business Unit (FBU) has been asked to look into Year-to-Date Variance Analysis to find sizable discrepancies in budget figures and present high-level aggregation of the financial data.

 ## Criteria for success
 - Encounter sizable discrepancies between the actual and budget figures.
 - Finding accountability in Cost to Produce water (CTP) drivers.
-- Detect unusual figures in the business’ financial health reports
+- Detect unusual figures in the business' financial health reports

 ## Scope of solution space
-- Revenue, Production Costs, Earning before interest and tax (EBIT), Depreciation and Amortization.
+- Revenue, Production Costs, Earning before interest, and tax (EBIT), Depreciation, and Amortization.
 - Year-to-Date Variance Analysis for actual and budget figures
 - Cost to produce (CTP) drivers